CCaressimo/Final-Portfolio-/README.md

 * npm i
 * npm start

+## Instructions:

+* use The Nav bar or Follow the buttons on the bottom of each page to move to the next page.
+* Github/LinkedIn and hyperlinked project titles on the resume page open up a new tab.

 ## Feel free to utilize my Portfolio as a template for your own work!